University of Science and Technology Houari Boumediene: University library

 Each faculty also has a small library administratively linked to the central library.

 Sports

 USTHB has a martial arts club run by volunteers, and an agreement with the Olympic complex for the use of the Olympic swimming pool by the university students.
 It has a football team, and the USTHB basketball team participated in the National Collegiate Athletic competition.
+It also has many small student run sports clubs such as Club Riders USTHB; which frequently organizes bike riding events as well as kayaking events in the university's artificial lake.

+Many prominent Algerian athletes are students of the university such as karate player Louisa Abourich; which had won the bronze medal in the 2026 karate one premier league Rabat in the category Female Kumite -55kg.

 Ranking

-In 2023, according to U.S. News & World Report The university is the 2nd best in Algeria, the 1691th in the world, and the 60th in Africa.
+In 2025, according to U.S. News & World Report The university is the 2nd best in Algeria, the 1967th in the world, and the 91st in Africa.

-The computer science faculty was ranked the 662th best university for computer science in the world.
+The computer science faculty was ranked the 945th best university for computer science in the world.